enkhtuvshinj/CarND-Extended-Kalman-Filter/README.md

 ---
 ## EKF Algorithm

-EKF is implemented in according to below diagram and all source codes are in [src](/src) folder.
+EKF is implemented in according to below diagram given by Udacity and all source codes are in [src](/src) folder.

 <img src="Docs/extended_kalman_filter_algorithm.jpg" alt="Extended Kalman Filter Algorithm" />